karanrn/karanrn.me/content/about/index.md

+---
+menu:
+  after:
+    name: about
+    weight: 2
+title: About
+---
 # About
 I am an engineer at [Nutanix](https://www.nutanix.com/) where I work with team offering platform as a service for internal customers to run their services, I am currently involved in making Kubernetes available as a platform.
 Before this, I worked at [DataGrokr](https://www.datagrokr.com/) migrating on-prem solutions to cloud, enhancing usability and reducing costs of operations.